14496roboctopi/Cuttlefish/docs.md

 ```

 #### Why not just use a while loop for each task?
-The main problem with using while loops is that is complicates conncurrent execution.
+The main problem with using while loops is that is complicates concurrent execution.
 If you just put a while loop in the same thread as your main loop, you will halt the main loop while the secondary while loop is running.
-If you put it in a different thread then it will not be synchronized with the main thread meaning that you may be sending motor power multiple times before getting new data or geting new data multiple times without sending motor power significantly reducing the effective loop speed.
+If you put it in a different thread then it will not be synchronized with the main thread meaning that you may be sending motor power multiple times before getting new data or getting new data multiple times without sending motor power significantly reducing the effective loop speed.